rx-angular/rx-angular/libs/state/README.md

 `@rx-angular/state` was specifically designed to give developers a tool for mastering **component state** without forcing them to use complex design patterns.

-Its lightweight and intuitive API and the automatic subscription handling makes `@rx-angular/state` the **perfect fit** for handling state in any Angular component.
+Its lightweight and intuitive API and the automatic subscription handling make `@rx-angular/state` the **perfect fit** for handling state in any Angular component.

 Using this library allows you to implement things like: